 - A phase I trial everolimus and sorafenib in patients with recurrent high-grade gliomas: Brain Tumor Treatment Collaborative trial 09-01 ASCO 2015

 - Randomized phase II adjuvant factorial study of dose-dense temozolomide alone and in combination with isotretinoin, celecoxib, and/or thalidomide for glioblastoma Neuro-Oncology 2015

 - BTTC08-01: A phase II study of bevacizumab and erlotinib after radiation therapy and temozolomide in patients with newly diagnosed glioblastoma without MGMT promoter methylation ASCO 2013

 - Randomized phase II 8-arm factorial study of adjuvant dose-dense temozolomide with permutations of thalidomide, isotretinoin, and/or celecoxib for newly diagnosed glioblastoma ASCO 2012

-- BTTC Annual Meeting – The inaugural NCI-CONNECT Meeting was held in conjunction with the BTTC Annual Meeting on June 11-12, 2018 at NIH.
+- 2018: The inaugural NCI-CONNECT Meeting was held in conjunction with the BTTC Annual Meeting from June 11 to 12, 2018 at the NIH.
+Learn more >

-Each of the participating BTTC and NCI-CONNECT institutions are committed to discovering new and effective therapies for the treatment of brain and spinal cord tumors while providing compassionate care to enhance patient outcomes and well-being.
-Contact the NCI Neuro-Oncology Branch if you have questions about BTTC or NCI-CONNECT clinical trials at NCINOBReferrals@mail.nih.gov or call (240) 760-6010.
-Learn more about each participating institution and investigator by clicking the markers on the map.
+Each of the participating BTTC and NCI-CONNECT institutions are committed to discovering new and effective therapies for treating brain and spine tumors, while providing compassionate care to enhance patient outcomes and well-being.
+Contact the NCI Center for Cancer Research's Neuro-Oncology Branch (NOB) if you have questions about BTTC or NCI-CONNECT clinical trials by emailing NCINOBReferrals@mail.nih.gov or calling (240) 760-6010.
+Learn more about participating institutions and investigators by clicking the markers on the map.